-On July 16, 2015, the Company entered into a forbearance agreement (the "Agreement") with MedTech Development, the holder of a Promissory Note issued by the Company, dated October 10, 2014.
-Pursuant to the Agreement, the term of the Note was extended to October 1, 2015 and the Note began accruing interest starting from May 13, 2015.
-In addition, the Company agreed to make certain mandatory prepayments under certain circumstances and issue to MedTech Development 200,000 shares of restricted common stock of the Company.
+On October 23, 2015, the Company entered into Amendment No. 1 to Forbearance Agreement (the "Amendment") to the Forbearance Agreement entered into with MedTech Development on July 13, 2015.
+MedTech Development is the holder of a Promissory Note issued by the Company, dated October 10, 2014, which was issued by the Company as part of the consideration for the purchase price of the Medtech Entities.
+Pursuant to the Amendment, the due date of the Promissory Note was extended to October 23, 2016 in return for which the Company made a payment of \$100,000 on October 23, 2015 and modified the terms under which the Company agreed to make mandatory prepayments under certain circumstances.